two girls making snow angels

-Cold weather plays a major role in increasing your usage, which can have a big impact on your bill.
+Cold weather plays a major role in increasing your natural gas usage, which can have a big impact on your bill.
 Understand how:

 During the winter, your natural gas heating system has to run longer to maintain the indoor temperature.
 Remember, every degree lower on your thermostat can help you save – it’s like finding change in your couch cushions!

-When it’s cold, colder water enters your water heater, which requires more energy to heat.
+When it’s cold outside, colder water enters your water heater, which requires more energy to heat.
 Your water heater is just building up the suspense for that perfect shower.

 Spending more time at home can lead to higher energy use for heating, lighting and appliances.
 We get it, who doesn’t love a good movie marathon when it’s cold?

-We help you to keep track of your usage and manage your energy bill.
+We help you to keep track of your natural gas usage and manage your energy bill, so you can make smarter decisions and save all winter long.

 Making small changes to your thermostat can help you save a lot!
 Keeping the temperature at 65° during the day can reduce heating use by up to 15%.